 With most other 0% APR offers, you pay no interest during the introductory offer.
 If you don’t pay your balance in full by the end, you are charged interest on the remaining balance at whatever your interest rate is on the card.

-Because the APR for the Lowe’s Credit Card is 24.99% versus the lowest APR on the Discover it® at 11.24% and Chase Freedom® at 14.24%, it’s especially important to consider whether or not you will be able to pay your balance off in full during the promotional period.
+Because the APR for the Lowe’s Credit Card versus the lowest APR on the Discover it and Chase Freedom, it’s especially important to consider whether or not you will be able to pay your balance off in full during the promotional period.